hurryabit/hurryabit.github.io/_posts/2021-11-17-stack-safety-for-free.md

 ---
 title: "Stack-safety for free?"
-description: "I demonstrate how generators/coroutines can be (ab)used to transform any recursive function into an iterative function with nearly zero code changes."
+description: "I demonstrate how to (ab)use generators to transform any recursive function into an iterative one with nearly zero code changes."
 header:
-    # image: /assets/images/binomial-stack-safe.png
     teaser: /assets/images/binomial-stack-safe.png
 category: Blog
 tags: Rust Python JavaScript PLDesign